-Fig. 1 A bar chart showing the distribution of heart disease status between Cleveland and Statlog heart disease datasets
+Fig. 2 Distribution of heart disease status in the Cleveland and Statlog heart disease datasets

 2.1.1 The Training and Validation Data

 This study used the Cleveland dataset as the training data to build all the ten classification models.
 The Statlog dataset, although entirely independent of the Cleveland data, is similar in structure to the Cleveland data was used as the validation data for efficiency and assessment of the extent of reproducibility of the results.

 Table 1 shows the descriptive statistics of the continuous variables in Cleveland heart disease data.
 The patients’ mean age was 54.54 years with a standard deviation of 9.05 years, while the minimum and maximum ages were 29 and 77 years, respectively.
-Tables 2 and 4 show a detailed exploratory data analysis using the Chi-square test of independence for Cleveland and Statlog heart disease datasets; to get more insight into the features that are useful in determining whether a patient has heart disease before applying standard machine learning models for the class prediction.

 Table 1: Summary statistics of the continuous features in the Cleveland heart disease dataset